Bombay Style Lamb Curry

 North Indian Style Spice Mix

-a) Bring to the boil then reduce the heat and simmer until the beans are tender, 3-5 mins and the tomatoes have broken down. b) Stir through the mango chutney.TIP: Add a splash of water if the curry is looking dry.
+a) Bring to the boil, then reduce the heat and simmer until the beans are tender and the tomatoes have broken down, 3-5 mins.

-a) Using whichever pan is largest, combine the lamb mixture with the potatoes and gently stir to combine. b) Serve in bowls finished with a sprinkle more chilli if needed.
-Enjoy!
+a) Using whichever pan is largest, combine the lamb curry with the cooked potatoes and gently stir to combine.